Sacchetti family: Roman branch

 Their son Giulio married Maddalena Azzan.
 Their son Scipione became the Chief Quartermaster of the Apostolic Palaces in 1794, a title held by the family until the dissolution of the papal court in the 1968.
 Scipione married Eleonora Cenci Bolognetti daughter of Girolamo Prince of Vicovaro.
 Their son Urbano married Beatrice Orsini, daughter of Domenico Duke of Gravina and Principe of Solofra and Maria Luisa Torlonia of the Dukes of Poli and Guadagnolo.
 Their younger son Luigi married Maria Colonna-Barberini, Princess and heiress of Palestrina and with a decree from the Italian state Luigi assumed his wife's titles and assumed the surname Barberini.
 The eldest son of Urbano and Beatrice Orsini, Giulio married Teresa, the daughter of the Marquis Antonio Gerini and his wife Anna Maria Borghese.
-Their son Giovanni Battista was a Councilor to the State of the Vatican and married Matilda Lante Montefeltro della Rovere.
+Their son Giovanni Battista was a Counselor to the State of the Vatican and married Matilda Lante Montefeltro della Rovere.
 Their son Giulio, the last Chief Quartermaster of the Vatican, married Giovannella Emo Capodilista, the daughter of the Count Alvise and Maria Henriqueta Alvares Pereira de Mello of the Dukes of Cadaval.
 Giulio and Giovannella had five children.
 The current head of the family is their son Urbano.